jpease/timogin/manual/in/job-descriptions.markdown

 4. What is the person responsible for doing?
 (Think both hard & soft skills)
 5. How will performance be evaluated?

+{: .caution}
-**Caution**: It's important that points 2 and 4 above are defined in a way that can be objectively measured.
+It's important that points 2 and 4 above are defined in a way that can be objectively measured.
 If not, bias can sway our judgment or give others the impression of it.
 Whether the bias is real or not, the effects can be equally damaging.

+{: .tip}
-**Tip**: I find it useful to schedule regular reviews of job descriptions to maintain their accuracy.
+I find it useful to schedule regular reviews of job descriptions to maintain their accuracy.
 When job descriptions drift out of alignment with reality it can lead to anxiety, confusion, and/or indifference.